71-husain/Social-Media/README.md

 # Start the dev server
 npm run dev

-🌱 Upcoming Features (v2 Roadmap)
+🌱 Added Features in version 2
-👤 User profile page with uploaded posts and reels

-🔔 Notification system (likes, comments)
+- 👤 Follow / Unfollow Users
+  Users can now follow or unfollow other users from their profile pages.

+- 📄 Public & Own Profile Pages
+  - **Own Profile** shows personal posts, reels, and user info
+  - **Public Profiles** are viewable by others with follow functionality

+- 🔐 Google Authentication
-🔐 Google Authentication via NextAuth
+  Users can sign in with their Google accounts via NextAuth integration.

-🧠 Explore / Suggested content feed

-📄 Reusable toast error handler (like “Login to like”)

-📱 Responsive mobile-friendly layout improvements
+- 🌈 Visual Toast Notifications
+  Success and error messages are now shown via React Hot Toast.

 🙌 Author

 Husain Ansari